davidc4991vvc/e-commerce/readme.md

 cited for why they have never bought groceries online was their preference to pick the food they want themselves.
 In other words, buying food, especially fresh products, remains a tactile, personal experience.
-The system described in this thesis solves this issues by allowing the customer to make shopping at the same time online but with the option of choosing products in live.
+The system described in this project solves this issues by allowing the customer to make shopping at the same time online but with the option of choosing products in live.

-The Sales Management System represents the thesis work outcome.
+The Sales Management System represents the project work outcome.
 It supplies retailers necessary software services that augments the sales process and provides a modern way for the customers to check out.
 The platform composed of three key elements that in combination represents a